HomeSite Map

 In contrast to the playfulness of the original version, The Beatles steamroller the song from beginning to end.
 From Ringo’s open hi-hat rhythm section and the clanging rhythm guitars from both John and George to all three vocalists singing at the top of their range, the song is transformed into a rock and roll powerhouse.
 The double-tracked urgency and desperation displayed by Lennon’s vocals is what, in many people’s minds, outdoes the original for sheer excitement.

-The interplay between lead vocalist and background vocalists heard in this song is no doubt the inspiration for such later Beatle arrangements as “You’re Going To Lose That Girl,” “You Can’t Do That” and even “Help!
+The interplay between lead vocalist and backing vocalists heard in this song is no doubt the inspiration for such later Beatle arrangements as “You’re Going To Lose That Girl,” “You Can’t Do That” and even “Help!

 American Releases

-Although Capitol Records didn't think America would be interested in The Beatles version of a classic US #1 hit, their sister company Capitol of Canada didn't have such a thought.
+Although Capitol Records didn't think that America would be interested in The Beatles' new version of a classic US #1 hit, their sister company Capitol of Canada didn't have such a thought.
 They included the song on their December 2nd, 1963 album release "Beatlemania!, With The Beatles" as well as placing it on the b-side of their December 9th, 1963 single "Roll Over Beethoven."
 Since import copies of this single were so popular in the US, the a-side of the single charted on the Billboard Hot 100 at #68 and made both of these songs available in the states only on this single.

-This is where Capitol stepped in and saw fit to quickly put together a second US album "The Beatles' Second Album," released on April 10th, 1964, which included the song.
+This is where Capitol stepped in and saw fit to quickly put together a second US album "The Beatles' Second Album," released on April 10th, 1964, featuring "Please Mister Postman."
 Incidentally, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin.
 On January 21st, 2014, this album was released as an individual compact disc for the first time, the mono and stereo mixes being contained on a single CD.
 Capitol also released an EP disc to be sent to radio and TV stations entitled "The Beatles' Second Open-End Interview," which featured "Please Mister Postman" as the first of two songs on side two.
 Side one of this disc featured The Beatles answering questions that were printed on the record sleeve for the disc jockeys to ask them, simulating an actual interview with the group for local airplay.
 Less than a thousand of these discs were made, so they are worth a fortune.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Beatles Second Album" were released in this portable format, "Please Mister Postman" being on both of these releases.
 These "Playtapes" are highly collectable today.

 The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Please Mister Postman" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
+This LP included the song "Please Mister Postman" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This title had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
 Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.

 On February 26th, 1987, the original British album "With The Beatles" was released on compact disc in mono, a vinyl edition being released in the US on July 21st, 1987.
 On September 9th, 2009, a remastered CD re-release contained the stereo mix from 1964, the vinyl edition coming out on November 13th, 2012.
-The November 15th, 2004 box set "The Capitol Albums, Vol. 1" also contains the song in both stereo and "Type B" foldover mono as originally heard on "The Beatles' Second Album."
+The November 15th, 2004 box set "The Capitol Albums, Vol. 1" also contains the song in both stereo and "Type B" foldover mono as featured on "The Beatles' Second Album."
 September 9th, 2009 was also the date the box set “The Beatles In Mono” was released which features a striking remastered mono version of the song.

 Live Performances